Does QuickBooks Desktop Software work well over a VPN?

 The better choice is to front load the investment into the right long term, reliable solution for remote QuickBooks access.

-Our explanation of why a VPN will cause ongoing QuickBooks access issues
+Why a VPN causes QuickBooks access issues

 QuickBooks Switching From MultiUser to Single User